-1.3.
+1.4.
 Structure

-This document is structured as follows: Section Error!
-Reference source not found. introduces the document and section 2 provides concrete examples on how the outcomes of T3.3 can be utilized by the pilots of the INFINITECH project.
+This document is structured as follows: Section 1 introduces the document and section 2 provides concrete examples on how the outcomes of T3.3 can be utilized by the pilots of the INFINITECH project.
 Then section 3 provides the state-of-the-art analysis of existing solutions for complex event processing and data streaming frameworks, highlighting the existing barriers of those solutions to provide real time business intelligence.
-Section 0 analyses how the technological achievements of INFINITECH can be used as enablers to overcome those barriers.
-Based on the output reported in sections 3 and 0, section 5 describes the design of the SQL operators that will be implemented in order to extend the streaming processing framework to correlate streaming data with data at-rest.
+Section 4 analyses how the technological achievements of INFINITECH can be used as enablers to overcome those barriers.
+This section has been extended in this last version of this document to include the newly delivered advancements of the incremental analytics that are now used by the integrated streaming processing framework.
+Based on the output reported in previous sections 3 and 4, section 5 describes the design of the SQL operators that will be implemented in order to extend the streaming processing framework to correlate streaming data with data at-rest.